Skip to main content

 # Quick health check (run daily or via cron) openclaw status # Check gateway connectivity and API key validity openclaw doctor # Review recent logs for errors or warnings openclaw gateway logs --tail 100 # Open the dashboard for a visual status overview openclaw dashboard

-For headless servers without a desktop browser, you can forward the dashboard port through SSH (ssh -L 3000:localhost:3000 user@your-server) and access it from your local machine.
+For headless servers without a desktop browser, forward the actual dashboard/gateway port printed by openclaw dashboard through SSH and access it from your local machine.

 Log management: OpenClaw generates logs continuously during operation.
 Without rotation, these logs can consume significant disk space over months.
 On Linux, configure logrotate to manage OpenClaw's log files automatically: